hailo-ai/hailo_model_zoo/docs/public_models/HAILO8L/HAILO8L_hand_landmark_detection.rst

 * Network available in `Hailo Benchmark <https://hailo.ai/products/ai-accelerators/hailo-8l-ai-accelerator-for-ai-light-applications/#hailo8l-benchmarks/>`_ are marked with |rocket|
 * Networks available in `TAPPAS <https://github.com/hailo-ai/tappas>`_ are marked with |star|
 * Benchmark and TAPPAS  networks run in performance mode
-* All models were compiled using Hailo Dataflow Compiler v3.28.0
+* All models were compiled using Hailo Dataflow Compiler v3.29.0

 .. _Hand Landmark detection:

-Hand Landmark detection
 -----------------------

 Hand Landmark
 ^^^^^^^^^^^^^

 .. list-table::
    :header-rows: 1